aamodbk/iiitb_aclock/README.md

 displaying hours, minutes and seconds upto two significant digits.
 Alarm can also be set upto the accuracy of minutes.

+### Applications
+* Can be used as a digital clock
+* Allows setting of alarm at a decided time
+* Allows option to turn off alarm when it goes off

 ## Instructions to Run
 ### For Ubuntu
 Open your terminal and type the following to install IcarusVerilog and GTKWave: